PlayingWColor/CppConsoleAdventure/README.md

 # CppTesting

-Download Zip to get built version.
+Download CppTestingx64Build.zip to get built version.

+Source code may be downloaded to be built and edited by anyone.